 RABBIT FACTS & FAQS

-Your rabbit needs to be vaccinated annually against myxomatosis, VHD and the new strain RHDV2.
-In areas where diseases are particularly prevalent, some vets recommend six-monthly boosters rather than annual.
+- Myxomatosis, VHD and the new strain RHDV2 are serious threats to your bunnies and they really should be vaccinated annually.
+In areas where diseases are particularly prevalent, some vets recommend six-monthly boosters.

 Frequently Asked Questions